 Due to the proliferation of Amazon Alexa devices, these purchases largely occur within the Amazon marketplace.
 However, Google Shopping is also common among voice purchases.

-Voice is even playing a crucial role in the buying process in situations when consumers don’t actually use it to complete a transaction.
+Voice is even playing a crucial role in the buying process in situations where consumers don’t actually use it to complete a transaction.
 In 2019, 12% of U.S. smart speaker owners have asked their voice assistant to add items to their shopping cart so they could complete the purchase on another device.4

 How Is Voice Impacting Retail?